-The full program includes Writing Labs with instructor feedback, Craft Sessions to explore different writing styles and genres, Participant Readings for you to share your work with peers, asynchronous Write-alongs, and Writer’s Life Talk where you can hear about behind-the-scenes processes of your writing instructors.
-If you would like to be a part of the small workshop environment in the full program, you can apply here.
-You can also choose some of these options in our writing packages and register directly here.
+The full summer program includes Writing Labs with instructor feedback, Craft Sessions to explore different writing styles and genres, Participant Readings for you to share your work with peers, asynchronous Write-alongs, and Writer’s Life Talk where you can hear about behind-the-scenes processes of your writing instructors.
+The Winter Workshops is a more low-key program, offering just the Writing Labs, Writer's Life Sessions, and Write-alongs.
+If you would like to be a part of the winter workshops, you can apply here.

 - Interest in creative writing

 - Desire to meet a writing community

 - Computer, tablet or smartphone

 If you participate in the full summer program or winter workshops, you will be placed in a Writing Lab that is capped at 10 participants and meets every day during the week.
 During this time you will receive small-group informal feedback, and at the end of the week you will receive written feedback from your instructor.

 Writing Labs are capped at 10, and Participant Readings are for Lab participants.
 Summer Craft sessions are capped at 30.
 Writer’s Life Talks have larger caps and are in a webinar format.
 Write-alongs are asynchronous, with just you and the material!